savbell/code-binder/README.md

 This extension contributes the following settings:

-* `code-binder.includeExtension`: Only include files with this extension. (default: '')
+* `code-binder.includeExtensions`: Only include files with these comma-separated file extensions. (default: '')
-* `code-binder.excludeExtension`: Exclude files with this extension. (default: '')
+* `code-binder.excludeExtensions`: Exclude files with these comma-separated file extensions. (default: '')
 * `code-binder.outputFileName`: The name of the output file. (default: 'binded-code.txt')
 * `code-binder.prependText`: Text to prepend to the output file. (default: '')
 * `code-binder.appendText`: Text to append to the output file. (default: '')